sobjornstad/esc/docs/hacking-esc/classref.rst

 This page describes some miscellaneous classes you may encounter while developing esc plugins and want to know more about.
+This is not an exhaustive reference to all of esc's classes;
+for details on classes that plugin developers do not come into contact with, you'll want to dive into the source.

 EscCommands